Welcome to Volunteer in Peru

 - At which airport should I arrive?

 - If my assignment begins on Monday, when should I arrive in Peru?

-- If so, how will I know who they are and where they are?
+- Will someone pick me from the airport?
+If so, how will I know who they are and where they are?

 - What should I do if my flight is delayed?